-Having hot water is important to have in every household or business.
-When you have hot water that works efficiently, cooking, cleaning and general washing is done with ease.
-It all starts with your hot water system.
+Having hot water is essential to have in every household or business.
+When hot water works efficiently, cooking, cleaning, and general washing are easy.
+It all starts with the water temperature and hot water systems.

-A hot water unit is built to produce heated water throughout your property in a safe and economical way.
-Your tank has many components that work together to allow water to flow to every tap and fixture.
+A hot water unit is built to produce heated water throughout your property safely and economically.
+Your tank has many components allowing water to flow to every tap and fixture.

-When you have your hot water system installed, one part that is crucial in ensuring the safety of your water tank is a Tempering Valve.
+When you have your hot water system installed, one part that is crucial in ensuring the safety of your water tank is a TMV or Tempering Valve.

-This valve works by mixing both hot and cold water together It produces the safest water temperature in your hot water unit.
-If the valve works correctly, then people are not burned or scalded by the temperature of the water, also for personal hygiene purposes.
+The hot water tempering valve works by mixing both hot and cold water.
+It produces the safest water temperature in your hot water unit.
+If the valve works correctly, people are not burned or scalded by the temperature of the water, also for personal hygiene purposes.
 This means the hot water system should have a tempering valve installed.

-According to Australian Standard AS3500.4.2 Clause 1.6, water temperature that comes out of the taps must not exceed 50 c but to prevent legionella bacteria from developing inside the tank, the temperature must always be at 60 c.
+According to Australian Standard AS3500.4.2 Clause 1.6, the water temperature from the taps must not exceed 50 c.
+To prevent bacterial growth, like legionella bacteria, from developing inside the tank, the tank temperature must always be at 60 c.
 This includes solar, electric, gas and heat pump hot water systems with storage tanks.

-Cold water comes through the inlet valve from your water supply, travels to the tempering valve, mixes with the hot water, and then releases tempered water to your bathroom, kitchen and laundry taps.
+Coldwater comes through the inlet valve from your water supply, travels to the hot water tempering valve, mixes with the hot water, and then releases tempered water to your bathroom, kitchen and laundry taps.

 Your trusted plumbing company will be able to install the correct valves for you with any new hot water tank installation.

-A tempering valve and thermostatic mixing valve or TMV both work to combine hot water with cold water to provide a safe temperature for water usage.
-And although they both work with the same idea, there are some differences between the two.
+A tempering valve and thermostatic mixing valve or TMV combine hot water with cold water to provide a safe temperature for water usage.
+And although they both work with the same idea, there are some differences between them.
 These are,

-- To install a TMV a plumber must carry a licence specific to install thermostatic mixing vales
+- To install a TMV, a licensed plumber must carry a licence specific to installing thermostatic mixing valves

-- A tempering valve is slower to respond to changes in temperature, than with TMV's.
-This is why facilities like nursing homes and hospitals can only have a tmv installed.
-They need a lower temperature of 45 c, so a tempering valve is not suitable
+- A tempering valve is slower to respond to changes in temperature than TMVs.
+This is why facilities like nursing homes and hospitals can only have a TMV installed.
+They need a lower temperature of 45 Celcius, so a tempering valve is not suitable